 Loci with several candidate genes have been identified in 2 families with autosomal dominant Charcot-Marie-Tooth disease and conduction velocities between 24 and 54 m/s.
 These include 1 on chromosome 19p12-p13.2 (Kennerson et al 2001), the other associated with both large fiber loss and regeneration clusters as well as onion bulbs, and uncompacted enlarged myelin lamellae on chromosome 10q24.1-q25.1 (Malandrini et al 2001; Verhoeven et al 2001).
 A recessively inherited severe form of Charcot-Marie-Tooth disease with intermediate conduction velocities has been linked to chromosome 10q23 (Rogers et al 2000).
 Intermediate conduction velocities also occur with myelin protein zero and neurofilament light subtype gene mutations (De Jonghe et al 1999).

-Overall, some 30 genetic loci and 10 genes are known at present for the different forms of Charcot-Marie-Tooth disease.
+Overall, some 100 genes are known at present for the different forms of Charcot-Marie-Tooth disease.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.